 Ms. Henry has appeared before federal and state courts, the Federal Trade Commission (FTC), every regional office of the Antitrust Division of the U.S. Department of Justice (DOJ), state attorneys general and a variety of overseas authorities, including the staff of the European Commission and Canadian Competition Bureau.
+At the invitation of the Department of Justice and Federal Trade Commission, Ms. Henry serves as a Non-Governmental Advisor to the International Competition Network (ICN), an organization of more than 100 competition agencies from around the world that works to address antitrust enforcement and policy issues.
 Her experience spans with a wide range of industries, including telecommunications, life sciences, aerospace and defense, healthcare, construction, information and social networking technologies, mining, industrial and component products, transportation services, petroleum, specialty chemicals, financial services and food and consumer products.

 Ms. Henry routinely represents clients in antitrust grand jury investigations, including international cartel matters, coordinating worldwide defenses of multiple criminal, civil and administrative actions.
 She has represented individuals, closely held companies and large corporate industry leaders in the U.S. and abroad and, when necessary, has vindicated clients as lead counsel at trial.